 Mindfulness Matters offers effective techniques to ease the mind and body.
 Living in the present moment reduces worries about what was and what will be.

 Then gear up for a work-out.
 The Brain Health Program is like a personal trainer to help strengthen areas of the brain that you want to improve.
 Learn about cognition, language, attention, visuospatial, executive function and memory.
 Find out the difference between “normal aging” and impairment.
 Also learn about lifestyle factors related to brain health.

 Thursday, Sept.
 14, 1–3:30 p.m.

 Hospice of the Valley

 RSVP by Sept.
 11

 Maribeth Gallagher is a doctor of nursing practice and psychiatric nurse practitioner.
 She directs Hospice of the Valley’s dementia program.
 She is a CFM Certified Mindfulness Based Stress Reduction teacher and practitioner.

 Heather Mulder is outreach program manager at Banner Alzheimer’s Institute.
 She works with people affected by Alzheimer’s Disease and is involved in policy, advocacy, educational and support activities.

-*Criteria to receive NCIAB credit: must attend the entire event; complete and submit an evaluation form (post-test may be required).
+Criteria to receive CNE or NCIAB credit—must attend the entire event; complete and submit an evaluation form (post-test may be required).